jaxcksn/JetLagCardGenerator/README.md

 ### Overview

-The application is React single page application built with Vite.
+The application is React single page application bundled with Vite.
 All the image generation is accomplished by using Fabric.js.

 ### Running Locally